elasanchez/Mancala-AI-Bot/README.md

 Initially created by my colleague Paul Miller.

-My contribution is to extend the initial Manca Ai program to use Monte Carlo algorithm.
+My contribution is to extend the initial Mancala Ai program to use Monte Carlo algorithm, Monte carlo simulation.
-Monte carlo simulation

 Files:
     board.py